ten7/handbook.ten7.com/040-our-benefits.md

 If you’re called to serve on a jury, you’ll receive your full pay for up to five days while you’re serving.
 However, if jury duty runs longer than five days, TEN7 won’t cover your pay starting on the sixth business day of jury duty.

-## 401(k)

-Upon hire, you can opt in to our 401(k) plan that has a 4% match, and no vesting period.
-You can also [roll over funds](https://success.guideline.com/hc/en-us/articles/360007550292-Rollover-other-accounts-into-your-Guideline-401-k-) from other eligible accounts.
-When determining your 401(k) contribution amount, take into account what you’ve contributed during the calendar year so far, so you don’t go over the IRS contribution maximum.

-[Guideline](https://www.guideline.com/) can help you with 401(k) issues as well.

-## Gusto Cashout

-This is a free, no-fee way to access up to $500 between paydays.
-Use [Cashout](https://app.gusto.com/ten-7-interactive-llc/employee/cashout/overview) to cover an unexpected expense or manage large bills.

-## Life Insurance

-You’ll receive [$50,000 Basic Life insurance](https://s3.amazonaws.com/hawaiian-ice/production/public/carriers/ca/principal/plans/2017/principal_mn_principal_life_50000.pdf) from Principal.
-You may purchase additional coverage at your own expense.

 ## Professional Development

 TEN7 encourages employees to keep learning and growing professionally.
 You'll receive a $1,500 annual stipend, plus two additional paid days off to use towards a conference or an educational experience of your choosing (including books).